25prabhu10/notes/docs/Languages/C-CPP/CPP.md

 }
 ```

-- Size of an array can be dynamically provided, but during declaration the items cannot be initialized.
+- Size of an array can be dynamically provided, but during declaration the items cannot be initialized

 ```cpp
 int main()